irekbulik/ProjectEuler/README.md

 * Algorithms are either obvious or are documented in the code.

 * clearly J solutions are quite lame but I learn as I go

+* well, 473 is quite cool and it does seem I guessed the answer.. and used integer*16